SoSly/RiverTale/docs/features/rivers/Rivers Feature Concept.md

 The planned approach divides the world into large regions.
 Each region determines its flow direction, upstream accumulation, and elevation by comparing its seed-derived density value to its neighbors.
 This makes all properties computable without requiring neighboring chunks to exist first.

-A separate technical document specifies the cell-based flow algorithm in detail.
+A separate technical document specifies the region-based flow algorithm in detail.

 ## Pillar Verification